 The Board shall consist of 21 non-legislative members, at least 15 of whom shall be of Latino descent.
 They shall be appointed by the Governor and serve at his/her pleasure.
 In addition, the Secretaries of the Commonwealth, Commerce and Trade, Education, Health and Human Resources, Public Safety & Homeland Security, and Transportation, or their designees, shall serve as ex-officio members without voting privileges.
 All members shall be residents of the Commonwealth.

-Paul Berry, Secretary
+Paul Berry, Chair

 Paul Berry of Arlington

 Paul has lived in Virginia since 2015 and has over a decade of public and private sector experience working in economic development and public policy.